 Over the last three decades, the elliptical has become an increasingly popular piece of exercise equipment.
-Here are some benefits to explain why elliptical workouts have become so popular, followed by some common questions about using an elliptical.
+Here are some benefits to explain why elliptical workouts have become so popular, followed by some common questions about the best elliptical workouts.

 Various pieces of fitness equipment provide different benefits.
 Likewise, there are multiple advantages to using an elliptical as opposed to a treadmill, exercise bicycle or stair-stepper.
-You can burn calories and build strength using an elliptical as well.
+You can raise your heart rate, burn calories, and build strength using an elliptical as well.
 Here's an explanation of five benefits of using an elliptical machine.

 Hitting a target heart rate is essential for you to maximize the aerobic benefits of a workout.
-With an elliptical workout, you can push yourself to this optimal level without the unnecessary pounding on your joints.
+With workouts on an elliptical, you can push yourself to this optimal level without the unnecessary pounding on your joints.

-This is possibly the most significant advantage of an elliptical machine over other forms of cardio equipment.
+This is possibly the most significant advantage of an elliptical trainer over other forms of cardio equipment.
 Many beginners ask themselves the question, is the elliptical good cardio?
-Because of the increase in aerobic capacity, it is a great cardio machine.
+Because of the increase in heart rate, it is a great cardio machine.

 Increasing the aerobic capacity during a workout is target number one.
 To reach and maintain this level of aerobic benefit, the length of your workout is essential.
 Again, to help increase the duration of aerobic exercise, elliptical benefits from the non-impact motion of the platforms.

-Pedaling forward mainly exercises your calves and thighs, while the reverse motion helps develop the hamstrings and gluteus muscles.
+Pedaling forward mainly exercises your calves and thighs, while the reverse motion develops the hamstrings and gluteus muscles.

-The final benefit of an elliptical workout, as opposed to other fitness machines, blends each of the previous four.
+The final benefit of a workout on an elliptical, as opposed to other fitness machines, blends each of the previous four.
 Since you can work out longer at higher aerobic intensity, you'll burn more calories.

-The ability to combine both upper and lower body movements further increases the total calorie burn.
+The ability to combine movements further increases the total calorie burn for the entire body.
 Calculating your total calories burned must consider your weight and the length of each session.

 This answer is yes as well.
 Beyond allowing you to exercise for more extended periods, using an elliptical machine burns nearly triple the number of calories per workout.
 Therefore, they are a great way to lose weight.